 There is no such thing as a right to be free of discomfort in life.
 There is no such thing as a right never to be exposed to ideas with which one possibly might disagree.
 There is no such thing as a right to never be exposed to foolish, stupid or disagreeable people.
 In fact, if one never learns how to deal with such things, one never truly grows up.
-Learning how to deal with others—particularly disagreeable and difficult people–is an essential part of education.
+Learning how to deal with others—particularly disagreeable and difficult people–is an essential part of education and growth.

 Am I advocating fighting?
 No. I am, however, advocating legitimate self-defense, and in many actual bullying situations, self-defense is a legitimate, even a necessary response.
 Unfortunately, many schools have “zero-tolerance” fighting policies and end up punishing victims of assaults as well as the little criminals committing them.
 It is always best to report these problems to school authorities, but there are times when the authorities—school official or police officers—simply aren’t present and self-defense is not only the necessary response, it’s the only rational response.

 The same foolish, zero-tolerance attitudes are commonly applied to bullying policies.
 Sadly, many principals and administrators like zero tolerance polices because they relieve them of the necessity of actually thinking and doing their jobs.
 Fortunately, in many places, they can be made to see the error of their ways by effectively applied public pressure.

 The school shooter is “someone who is not well?”
 Perhaps.
 Perhaps not.
-Perhaps he did it for no more complicated reason than that he wanted to do it and enormously enjoyed it.
-And there is, after all, such a thing as evil in the world, and what happened in that Ohio high school cafeteria was surely evil.
+Perhaps he did it for no more complicated reason than he wanted to do it and enormously enjoyed it.
+And there is, after all, such a thing as evil in the world, and what happened in that Ohio high school cafeteria and other schools was surely evil.
 Some people are indeed disturbed, but that seldom means they cannot understand and act upon the difference between right and wrong.
 Some people are sociopaths.
 They do what they do because they have no concern for others and there is no “deeper” meaning or motivation.
 Others do harm for any number of perverse motivations, regardless of how transitory or lasting they may be.
 Their explanation may be no deeper than “I felt like it at the time.”